DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Talk to your friends and family.
-Don’t isolate too much, but don’t cave in too much, either.
+Don’t isolate too much, but don’t cave in too much.

 This might sound ironic coming from me, but don’t get too caught up in what online articles tell you to do.
-At the end of the day, they’re written by writers just like you and me who have their own inspirations and shortcomings writing, too.
+They’re written by writers like you and me, who also have their own inspirations and shortcomings in writing.

 The important thing is you are alive.
 You have time.
 You have a story to tell.

-So take your time, work on your story, and remember – there is no such thing as bad writing, and you aren’t a bad writer for not writing.
+So take your time, work on your story, and remember – there is no bad writing, and you aren’t a bad writer for not writing.